microsoft/fast/packages/web-components/fast-foundation/docs/integrations/rollup.md

         ]
       },
       transformer(data) {
-          // Spaces before and after these characters data = data.replace(/\s([{}()>~+=^$:!;])\s/gm, '$1');
+          data = data.replace(/\s([{}()>~+=^$:!;])\s/gm, '$1');

-          // Spaces only after these characters
           data = data.replace(/([",[]])\s+/gm, '$1');

-          // You only need one space consequent in CSS data = data.replace(/\s{2,}/gm, ' ');
+          data = data.replace(/\s{2,}/gm, ' ');
           return data.trim();
       }
     }),